Cameron Thompson Legacy Scholarship

 Our First Recipient

 Within its first year of inception, efforts from The Charter Oak team and our generous donors provided the opportunity to award The Legacy Scholarship's first recipient.
-Devon Henderson is attending The Culinary Institute of America at Hyde Park and will be completing his 18-month Associate Degree program early 2023.
+Devon Henderson attended The Culinary Institute of America at Hyde Park and completed his 18-month Associate Degree program in 2023.

 "This scholarship has helped me immensely throughout my education at CIA.
-Not only in terms of financial aid but also the connections I've made with the chefs involved, having the ability to ask questions and have a mentor to talk to when needed." - Devon HendersonRead more from Devon
+Not only in terms of financial aid but also the connections I've made with the chefs involved, having the ability to ask questions and have a mentor to talk to when needed." - Devon HendersonRead Devon's Q+A